oneeve8/kobble-data/content/Tutorial2.md

 Tap the white plus sign next to Channels to create a new Channel.

-The green plus symbol next to your own channels or track tells you that your channel is open.
+The green plus symbol next to your own channels or tracks indicates that your channel or track is open.

 If there is no plus sign, then it’s closed.
+Simply tap a

 In order to delete a channel while in edit mode, it must be closed.
 In order to move content into a channel while in edit mode, it must be opened.